json-api/json-api/format/index.md

 A server **MAY** return a `204 No Content` status code if an update is successful and the client's current attributes remain up to date.

+> Note: This is the appropriate response to a `POST` request sent to a *to-many relationship URL* when that relationship already exists.
+It is also the appropriate response to a `DELETE` request sent to a *to-many relationship URL* when that relationship does not exist.

+> TODO: wycats - unclear if the above is true for `DELETE` requests

 ##### 200 OK <a href="#crud-updating-relationship-responses-200" id="crud-updating-relationship-responses-200" class="headerlink"></a>